AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Known Issues {#known-issues-11382}

 - SITES-12573 - GraphQL queries using variables inside of a filter will fail if one variable is not specified.
-Please do not update to this relase shall you use GraphQL with AEM as a Cloud Service.
+Please do not update to this release shall you use GraphQL with AEM as a Cloud Service.

 ### Fixed Issues {#fixed-issues-11382}